-Ah, nothing like talking about bowel habits to start your day!
+Ah, nothing like talking about keto and constipation and bowel habits to start your day!
 But for many newcomers to the keto diet, constipation can be a real struggle – so it’s something important to talk about.
 If you are new to the keto diet, check out our guide for beginners.
 Keto Diet Plan and Advice for Beginners.

-While our Keto Cooking and Keto Lifestyle Blogs' main focus is on keto cooking, keto recipes and keto lifestyle, it’s also helpful to touch on some aspects of the keto diet and low carb lifestyle can and will affect your body in new and different ways.
-We know these topics are important to you too.
+While our Keto Cooking and Keto Lifestyle Blogs' main focus is on keto cooking, keto recipes and keto lifestyle, it’s also helpful to touch on some hidden aspects of the keto diet and why this low carb lifestyle can and will affect your body in new and different ways.
+We know these topics are important to you too on your ket journey.

-Today, I’ve brought in Christine Carroll, MPH, RD (also known as my wife) to talk about constipation on the keto diet.
+Today, I’ve brought in Christine Carroll, MPH, RD to talk about constipation on the keto diet.
 Learn why it happens and what you can do about it!

 There are several different contributing factors to constipation on the keto diet.
 Depending on which of these is affecting you, there are simple strategies for each that you can try putting into place: